Nicky Horne: Career

-Since then, he re-joined Radio 1 in the early 1990s where he was a stand-in presenter and at the same time, he presented a weekend afternoon show on Classic FM.
+He re-joined Radio 1 in the early 1990s where he was a stand-in presenter and at the same time, he presented a weekend afternoon show on Classic FM.
 He also worked on the UK commercial radio overnight sustaining service, The Superstation.

-His TV career has included presenting American Football on Channel 4, Rock Steady, and Earsay also on Channel 4, American Football, and NBA for Sky Sports, and for many years was the presenter of ATP tennis, and Davis Cup worldwide.
+His has presented television shows such as music programmes Rock Steady and Ear Say and sport including American Football and Davis Cup tennis.

 Horne joined Virgin Radio in 1995.
-He took over the drivetime show from the sacked Nick Abbot and two weekend shows as well.
+He took over the drivetime show from Nick Abbot and two weekend shows as well.
 In 1997, he took on the weekday afternoon show from 1 – 4 pm, before leaving the station in 1998.

 In 1998 Horne joined BBC Radio 2, presenting the weekend overnight show (Fridays/Saturdays 12 midnight – 3 am and Saturdays/Sundays 1 – 4 am), before his shows were taken over by Lynn Parsons in 1999.

-At the beginning of 2003, Horne replaced Charles Nove on the drivetime show on London's Jazz FM, later moving to mid-mornings until mid-2005, From then on, he was heard on Capital Gold every Sunday afternoon fronting a Classic Album Show.
+At the beginning of 2003, Horne replaced Charles Nove on the drivetime show on London's Jazz FM, later moving to mid-mornings until mid-2005.
+In later years he presented shows on Capital Gold every Sunday afternoon fronting a Classic Album Show.
 He worked at the digital radio station Planet Rock as the weekday evening presenter until 17 May 2013.
 He then left to join TeamRock Radio, starting as the evening presenter (6 – 9 pm) in June.

 In February 2021 Nicky Horne began presenting a new weekday afternoon show for Boom Radio.